It is official - Coca-Cola is in the booze market with the launch of its first alcoholic drink - 'Lemon Do' - which made its debut in Japan.

 Continue Reading Below

-The global beverage company said it would experiment with the alcoholic drink in Japan’s budding market for Chu-Hi, a canned drink made with shochu, a Japanese spirit made from distilled grains, sparkling water and flavoring.
+The global beverage company first announced it would experiment with the alcoholic drink in Japan’s budding market for Chu-Hi last March.
+The canned drink is made with shochu, a Japanese spirit made from distilled grains, sparkling water and flavoring.

-This would be the first time Coke sells an alcoholic beverage, breaking away from its typical business model of non-alcoholic beverages.
+This would be the first time Coke sells an alcoholic beverage in its 132-year history, breaking away from its typical business model of non-alcoholic beverages.

 “We haven’t experimented in the low alcohol category before, but it’s an example of how we continue to explore opportunities outside our core areas,” Jorge Garduno, president of Coca-Cola’s Japan business unit, said in a blog post.